sgrodriguez/sgrodriguez.github.io/_posts/2020-08-21-defaultServerMux.md

 Internally http.HandleFunc and http.Handle register the handler/handler function in the DefaultServerMux.
 The problem is that DefaultServerMux is a global and exported var.

-So if you import some malicious or hijacked lib, an attacker can attach a handler to the DefaultHandlerMux, for example in the init.
+An attacker might develop a malicious lib or hijack an existing one and attach a handler to the DefaultHandlerMux, for example in the init.

 ```go
 func init(){